Sorry, you need to enable JavaScript to visit this website.

 Children

 While children aren’t something you have to worry about packing, you do need to research whether they will be allowed on your safari.
-There are often restrictions in terms of minimum age requirements that are allowed on certian safaris.
+There are often restrictions in terms of minimum age requirements that are allowed on certain safaris.

 Some safari booking companies set the minimum age at 6 and some at 8 years of age.
 You will need to check with your tour for specific details.
 For gorilla trekking and African walking safaris, the minimum age may even be as high as 15 years of age.